Please use the menu below to navigate to any article section:

 Being based in Queensland, the vast majority of our contracts have the luxury of including a building and pest inspection, typically being a 7-10 day clause.

-Even though other states may not have this luxury it is still something you should consider carrying out at some stage.
+Even though other states may not have this luxury it is still something you should consider carrying out before buying your next property.

-For a small one of fee, it could at the very least give you piece of mind and at the very most save you hundreds of thousands of dollars.
+For a small one of fee, (which is usually less than $500) it could at the very least give you piece of mind and at the very, most save you hundreds of thousands of dollars.

 So, what actually happens at a building and pest inspection?

 Typically, on an average home, it could take between 60-90 minutes for two inspectors to carry out a full inspection.

 I say two inspectors because you should have a specialist building inspector and a specialist pest inspector focussing on each area, a single inspector, pressed for time, may miss something important.